Bergenheiser/POVRAY_SALON_GISCARDPUNK/README.md

 3.4.3.4 Sky Sphere
 Texture from : https://wiki.povray.org/content/Reference:Skies.inc
-try to rotate it in order to have some clear régions
+try to rotate it in order to have some clear zone

 Font
 https://github.com/Interstices-/GapSans